voxel-wiki/voxel-wiki.github.io/content/wiki/procedural-generation/index.md

 <!-- more -->

-The art&thinsp;(!) of **procedural generation** is an extremely powerful method to reduce the amount of work needed to create levels and assets.
+The **art**&thinsp;(!) of procedural generation is an extremely powerful method to reduce the amount of work needed to create levels and assets.

 It's quite common for game engines, frameworks and editors to provide artists with a large variety of proc-gen tools, from basic object placement to generating entire levels/worlds.
 As such, a ludicrous number of games use procedural generation, in one form or another, for a variety of purposes such as: